Empire of Japan: Clashes with the Soviet Union

 In 1938, the Japanese 19th Division entered territory claimed by the Soviet Union, leading to the Battle of Lake Khasan.
-This incursion was founded in the Japanese belief that the Soviet Union misinterpreted the demarcation of the boundary, as stipulated in the Treaty of Peking, between Imperial Russia and Manchu China (and subsequent supplementary agreements on demarcation), and furthermore, that the demarcation markers were tampered with.
+This incursion was founded in the Japanese belief that the Soviet Union misinterpreted the demarcation of the boundary, as stipulated in the Treaty of Peking, between Imperial Russia and Manchu China (and subsequent supplementary agreements on demarcation), and that the demarcation markers were tampered with.

 On May 11, 1939, in the Nomonhan Incident (Battle of Khalkhin Gol), a Mongolian cavalry unit of some 70 to 90 men entered the disputed area in search of grazing for their horses, and encountered Manchukuoan cavalry, who drove them out.
-Two days later the Mongolian force returned and the Manchukoans were unable to evict them.
+Two days later the Mongolian force returned, and the Manchukoans were unable to evict them.

 The IJA 23rd Division and other units of the Kwantung Army then became involved.
 Joseph Stalin ordered Stavka, the Red Army's high command, to develop a plan for a counterstrike against the Japanese.
 In late August, Georgy Zhukov employed encircling tactics that made skillful use of superior artillery, armor, and air forces; this offensive nearly annihilated the 23rd Division and decimated the IJA 7th Division.
+On September 15, an armistice was arranged after Japan recognized it could not effectively fight the Soviet Union while engaged in China.

-On September 15 an armistice was arranged.
-Nearly two years later, on April 13, 1941, the parties signed a Neutrality Pact, in which the Soviet Union pledged to respect the territorial integrity and inviolability of Manchukuo, while Japan agreed similarly for the Mongolian People's Republic.
+Nearly two years later, on April 13, 1941, the parties signed the Soviet–Japanese Neutrality Pact, in which the Soviet Union pledged to respect the territorial integrity and inviolability of Manchukuo, while Japan agreed similarly for the Mongolian People's Republic.

+Korean rebellion

+By the 1930s, the Korean resistance against Japan had evolved into a full armed struggle by the exiled Provisional Government of the Republic of Korea (KPG) whose armed wing conducted underground sabotage against the Japanese on the occupied Korean Peninsula.
+The KPG, based in Chongqing, and backed by the Allied forces would formally declared war on Japan in 1941, while others, such as the communists (including one that goes by the name of Kim il-Sung) would engaged in guerrilla warfare against Japan in Manchuria.